bluesillybeard/Pinc/readme.md

     - Linux powerpc64le
 - add functions that take advantage of pointers for performance
     - particularily for 3D rendering with large meshes
-- the graphics API as a whole does not exist really
 - example / test for having multiple windows
 - get the cursor movement within a specific window
 - get cursor movement delta